 The Kerr-NUT-(A)dS metric in four spacetime dimensions possesses a number of remarkable properties related to hidden symmetries.
-In particular, those discovered by Carter (1968a), Carter (1968b), Carter (1968c) include the complete integrability of geodesic equations and the separability of the Hamilton-Jacobi and Klein-Gordon equations.
+In particular, those discovered by Carter (1968a,b,c) include the complete integrability of geodesic equations and the separability of the Hamilton-Jacobi and Klein-Gordon equations.
 A natural question is whether and if so how far these results can be extended to higher dimensions.

-A first successful attempt on such a generalization, employing non-trivial hidden symmetries, was made by Frolov and Stojković (2003b, a).
+A first successful attempt on such a generalization, employing non-trivial hidden symmetries, was made by Frolov and Stojković (2003b,a).
 In these papers the authors generalized Carter's approach to five-dimensional Myers-Perry metrics with two rotation parameters, and demonstrated that the corresponding Hamilton-Jacobi equation in the Myers-Perry coordinates allows a complete separation of variables.
 This enabled to obtain an explicit expression for the second-rank irreducible Killing tensor present in these spacetimes.
 18

 These results were later generalized by Kunduri and Lucietti (2005) to the case of a five-dimensional Kerr-(A)dS metric.
-Fields and quasinormal modes in fivedimensional black holes are studied in Frolov and Stojković (2003b), Cho et al. (2012b), Cho et al. (2011).
-Page and collaborators (Vasudevan et al. 2005a, b; Vasudevan and Stevens 2005) discovered that particle equations are completely integrable and the Hamilton-Jacobi and Klein-Gordon equation are separable in the higherdimensional Kerr-(A)dS spacetime, provided it has a special property: its spin is restricted to two sets of equal rotation parameters.
-A similar result was obtained slightly later for the higher-dimensional Kerr-NUT-(A)dS spacetimes subject to the same restriction on rotation parameters (Davis 2006; Chen et al. 2006b).
+Fields and quasinormal modes in five-dimensional black holes are studied in Frolov and Stojković (2003b); Cho et al (2012b, 2011).
+Page and collaborators (Vasudevan et al 2005a,b; Vasudevan and Stevens 2005) discovered that particle equations are completely integrable and the Hamilton-Jacobi and Klein-Gordon equation are separable in the higher-dimensional Kerr-(A)dS spacetime, provided it has a special property: its spin is restricted to two sets of equal rotation parameters.
+A similar result was obtained slightly later for the higher-dimensional Kerr-NUT-(A)dS spacetimes subject to the same restriction on rotation parameters (Davis 2006; Chen et al 2006b).
 With this restriction the Kerr-NUT-(A)dS metric becomes of cohomogeneity-two and possesses an enhanced symmetry which ensures the corresponding integrability and separability properties.

 Attempts to apply Carter's method for general rotating black holes in six and higher dimensions have met two obstacles.
 First, the explicit symmetries of the Kerr-NUT-(A)dS metrics are, roughly speaking, sufficient to provide only half of the required integrals of motion.
-This means, that already in six dimensions one needs not one, but two independent Killing tensors, and the number of required independent Killing tensors grows with the increasing of number of spacetime dimensions.
-Second, more
+This means, that already in six dimensions one needs not one, but two independent Killing tensors, and

-$^{^{18}}$ Let us note here that Carter's method had been used to study higher-dimensional black hole spacetimes prior to the works (Frolov and Stojković 2003b, a).
-For example, in Gibbons and Herdeiro (1999), Herdeiro (2000) the authors demonstrated the separability of the Hamilton-Jacobi and Klein-Gordon equations for the five-dimensional so called BMPV black hole (Breckenridge et al. 1997).
+18 Let us note here that Carter's method had been used to study higher-dimensional black hole spacetimes prior to the works (Frolov and Stojković 2003b,a).
+For example, in Gibbons and Herdeiro (1999); Herdeiro (2000) the authors demonstrated the separability of the Hamilton-Jacobi and Klein-Gordon equations for the five-dimensional so called BMPV black hole (Breckenridge et al 1997).
 In this case, however, the corresponding Killing tensor is reducible and the explicit symmetries of the spacetime are enough to guarantee the obtained results.

-serious problem is that the separation of variables in the Hamilton-Jacobi equation may exist only in a very special coordinate system.
+the number of required independent Killing tensors grows with the increasing of number of spacetime dimensions.
+Second, more serious problem is that the separation of variables in the Hamilton-Jacobi equation may exist only in a very special coordinate system.
 However, how to choose the convenient coordinates was of course unknown.
 In particular, the widely used Myers-Perry coordinates have an unpleasant property of having a constraint (E.9), which makes them inconvenient for separation of variables in more than five dimensions.